I tested dozens of AI assistants to find the 5 best Copilot alternatives in 2025

 Standout Features: You can also train Tabnine on your team's private code repositories.
 This helps the AI learn your specific coding styles and patterns, so its suggestions become much more relevant than what a generic model can offer.

-5. ChatGPT Team
+5. ChatGPT Business

 -